skyway/skyway.github.io/en/js-tutorial.md

 ### Error Event

-It ignites when any error occurs.
-We will make it possible to show details of an error on an alert message if it occurs.
+Emitted when any error occurs.
+Makes it possible to determine the cause of the error and handle it appropriately (e.g. displaying the message in an alert)

 *JavaScript*
 {: .lang}